CALLING ALL UNIVERSITY DONORS, STUDENTS, ALUMNI, PARENTS, EMPLOYEES, & VISITORS!

 With these premises established, together with the other signers of this Statement on DEI, and on behalf of the stakeholder groups below, the undersigned pose the following questions to school administrators.
 Authorized officials can submit responses to our liaison at your college or university, who will be identified to your administration.
 (Given the increasingly hostile climate around this subject, officials are advised to respect the privacy of these liaisons.):

-1. REGARDING DONORS / ALUMNI: Many donors have – either in part or in whole – based their decisions to donate on the ethical positions and work of their university and alma mater.
+- REGARDING DONORS / ALUMNI: Many donors have – either in part or in whole – based their decisions to donate on the ethical positions and work of their university and alma mater.
 Will you make a public statement to current and former donors who disagree with or even resent the goals, premises, and conclusions of CRT, DEI, and intersectionality, about the university’s intentions and rationale for embracing DEI-related programs?
+Will you disclose your expenditures on DEIB-related staffing, practices, and programs?
+If this is an initiative that your university is proud of, you should be willing to disclose your “investment” in it.

 Part 4: SIGNATURE